 “Bacteria and fungi can cause plants to wilt or rot.
 The Great Potato Famine in Ireland in 1845 was caused by a fungus that caused the potato blight!

 These organisms don’t just impact plants.
 Humans can get sick if certain types of bacteria, like E-Coli, are present in our waste, and that waste isn’t treated properly.

 Some fungi “infect” plant roots, but the relationship is symbiotic, meaning that it is beneficial to both the plant and the root.
 These are called mycorrhiza, and they help plants absorb more water and nutrients, increase drought resistance, and reduce infection by diseases.

 Another symbiotic relationship involves nitrogen.
 There is a lot of nitrogen in the atmosphere, but it is not easy for plants to get.
-There are certain species of bacteria that absorb nitrogen gas from the atmosphere, and form a nodule.
-These are called nitrogen fixing bacteria.
-When the die, the nitrogen that they used are released for plants.” – Soils4Teachers
+There are certain species of bacteria that absorb nitrogen gas from the atmosphere and form a nodule.
+These are called nitrogen-fixing bacteria.
+When they die, the nitrogen that they used is released for plants.” – Soils4Teachers

 There is a movement of farmers starting though.
 God bless these people.
 Farmer’s Footprint is both a documentary series and a grassroots movement that seeks to forge a relationship with consumers in what is called regenerative agriculture.
 PLEASE support these folks.
 They need it.